vshymanskyy/ViperIDE/README.md

 ## Limitations

 - Older MicroPython versions may or may not work.
 Keep your MicroPython up to date.
+  *That said, ViperIDE has been reported to work with MicroPython v1.14 back from Feb 2021* 🤠
 - Some USB devices require drivers installation.
 - Some boards are not detected by Android via USB OTG.
 In such cases, only `BLE` or `WebREPL` connection is possible.
 - On iOS, `WebBluetooth` and `WebUSB` are not available.
 Only `WebREPL` works.